denyskryvytskyi/denyskryvytskyi.github.io/_posts/2022-06-09-event-system.md

 <h2 align="center"> Brief overview </h2>

-Let's see what are the key parts of our event system and how they interact with each other.
+Let's see what are the key components of our event system and how they interact with each other.
 <br>
 <br>
 Firstly, I need to say that we will use some logic of publisher-subscriber pattern, but without correspond classes, just their logic.

-So, we have the next parts:
+So, we have the next components:
 - Publisher.
 In our case - any code that send an event.
 - Manager (bus, pool or any other name that you like).
 Main job - queue events and dispatch them.
 - Subscriber.
 Any class with subscription on event.
 - Event.
-User-defined class, that can be processed by manager.
+User-defined (Event interface realization) class, that can be processed by manager by uuid.

 Let's try to visualize Event and Manager on the class diagram.
 We will not display any "publisher" or "subscriber" classes, because they are only user-dependent.